 GREENSBORO — The long, complicated saga of the historic Julian Price home has become the subject of a new episode on an A&E television reality series.

-On Sunday, “Hoarders” will air a 2-hour special on this famed property in Fisher Park — the first time that the series has expanded an episode from 1 hour to 2.
+On Sunday, “Hoarders” will air a two-hour special on this famed property in Fisher Park — the first time that the series has expanded an episode from one hour to two.

 Designed by famed New York architect Charles Hartmann, this Tudor Revival-style mansion known as “Hillside” is listed on the National Register of Historic Places and on Guilford County’s official list of historically significant properties.

 Michael and Eric Fuko-Rizzo bought this 31-room home at 301 Fisher Park Circle in September from the Bank of America, which foreclosed on longtime owner Sandra Cowart after a lengthy court battle.

 The couple had long admired the brick-and-half-timbered mansion built in 1929 for Julian Price, then president of Jefferson Standard Life Insurance Co.